vmware/versatile-data-kit/CONTRIBUTING.md

 # Open Development
 All contributors follow GitHub’s pull request (PR) workflow to submit changes.
 Before merging, all pull requests require two approvals.

+# Structure of the repository

+Our repository is organized as a monorepo, meaning it houses multiple [projects](https://github.com/vmware/versatile-data-kit/tree/main/projects) and [plugins](https://github.com/vmware/versatile-data-kit/tree/main/projects/vdk-plugins) within the same repository.

+You can find each [individual project](https://github.com/vmware/versatile-data-kit/tree/main/projects) and [plugin](https://github.com/vmware/versatile-data-kit/tree/main/projects/vdk-plugins) located in their respective directories.
+The design of our monorepo allows for each project and plugin to be developed independently.

+What this means for your workflow is that when you want to work on a specific project or plugin, you only need to load that particular one into your IDE, rather than the entire monorepo.
+This should make it easier to focus on your specific task without getting lost in the entire codebase.

 # Semantic Versioning
 VDK follows semantic versioning standards as part of https://semver.org/.